In the shadow of Mount Whitney, a range of Southern-sounding hills rises up on the eastern slope of California’s Sierra Nevada

 Fortunately, the federal government stepped in several decades ago, but the Owens Valley has never quite regained its former glory.
 Yet even with the current drought, it’s still wet enough to support a healthy mosquito population, so bring plenty of insect repellant.

 If you visit during spring, make the drive north to Bishop to see the wildflowers.
-Every year Bishop hosts its popular Mule Days Celebration on Memorial Day weekend, with events running from May 20 through 25 this year.
+Every year Bishop hosts its popular Mule Days Celebration on Memorial Day weekend, with events running from May 20 through 25, 2014.
 The 45th annual festival takes place at the Tri-County Fairgrounds and features more than 700 mules competing in 181 events.

 Lone Pine Camping